 - 60 gm (⅓ cup) sultanas/golden raisins

 - 1 ½ tablespoon brandy (optional) See Note 1

 - 50 gm (⅓ cup) almonds See Note 2

 - 100 gm (4 ounces) milk chocolate – broken into small pieces See Note 3

-- 2 tbsp cocoa powder See Note 1
+- 2 tablespoon cocoa powder See Note 1

-- 2 tbsp golden syrup or honey See Notes 1 and 4
+- 2 tablespoon golden syrup or honey See Notes 1 and 4

 For the Topping: